 Art of Community – Rural SC

-Creating a way to support new leadership, generate energy, and motivate action in a rural region of South Carolina.
+Creating a way to support new leadership, generate energy, and motivate action in South Carolina’s rural communities.

 How the program works